eth-act/zkevm-book/src/trees/internal/isa.md

 ### Challenges for SNARKs

 Despite these advantages, RISC-V was not designed with SNARKs in mind.
 In a traditional silicon processor, registers allow fast local data access and reduce expensive memory operations.
-But in a zkVM, every register becomes an additional column in the execution trace, directly increasing prover cost and proof size.
+But in a zkVM, every register directly increases prover cost and proof size.

 Moreover, dynamic control flow mechanisms such as conditional jumps and branches are highly efficient on hardware but become cumbersome in a zk context.
 Circuits must encode all possible branches and conditions to ensure correctness, which bloats the constraint system and slows down proof generation.